lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 /// - Throws: Exception description.
 ```

-Multi-line documentation put between `/**` and `*/` is not used, mainly because the former way is generated by Xcode by default.
+Multi-line documentation put between `/**` and `*/` is not used, because the former way is generated by Xcode by default and it's shorter.

 **Don't:**